bgeorges/SupplyChainSecurity2024/presentation.md

 ## Generating SBOM Artifact

 - Tools and practices for generating SBOMs
-- Example: Using Syft to generate an SBOM
+- Example: Using CycloneDX to generate an SBOM

 ---